-- Gottfried Wilhelm Leibniz (1646-1716) was a German polymath. - lawyer. - He is credited with developing the binary number system. - Independently from Newton, Leibniz developed the field of calculus. - "priority dispute."
+Gottfried Wilhelm Leibniz (1646-1716) was a German polymath.

+- Leibniz a mathematician, philosopher, and politician, and was educated as a lawyer. - He is credited with developing the binary number system. - Independently from Newton, Leibniz developed the field of calculus. - He published his results in 1684, before Newton did, even though Newton supposedly developed the theory of fluents and fluxions first.
+This sparked the "priority dispute."